Point vortex dynamics as zero-radius limit of the motion of a rigid body in an irrotational fluid: Asymptotic development of the stream and potential functions

-Finally the smoothness part of Corollary \ref{coro-cap} and of Corollary \ref{coro-pro} follows from \cite[Th.
-7.16]{McLean} and \eqref{samsoir2} follows from \eqref{samsoir}, \eqref{saut} and the vanishing by integration by parts of the interior contribution. \end{proof} \ \\ $\bullet$ {\it Regular integral operators}.
+\end{proof} \ \\ {\it Regular integral operators}.
 Since we consider single-layer potentials supported on two disjoint curves and their values on both curves, we will also be led to consider regular integral operators.
 We recall below some straightforward results which are useful in the sequel.
 Given $\mathcal C$ a smooth Jordan curve in $\overline{\Omega}$, we introduce, for $\delta >0$,

 and define